benson338/Git-Cheat-Sheet/README.md

 `git stash pop [stash-identifier]`

 > by default, git stash pop will re-apply the most recently created stash: stash@{0}.
 You can choose which stash to re-apply by passing its identifier as the last argument

-You can choose which stash to re-apply by passing its identifier as the last argument

 `git stash drop`